-Enjoy MERIC’s fun facts covering all of your holiday favorites: Shopping, decorating, snowfall chances, tree selection and more.
-Have a holly jolly Christmas!
+Enjoy MERIC’s fun facts covering all of your holiday favorites: shopping, decorating, snowfall chances, tree selection and more.
+Have yourself a jolly holiday season!

 The portion of consumers that buy items the last week before Christmas.

 Busiest Shopping Days